RouterRoidz/WiiU-SWKBD-scripts/README.md

 ### If you prefer to use Ro's Permament custom keyboard, Tiramisu or CBHC (Coldboot Haxchi) is a MUST since you'll need to Autoboot Mocha CFW.
 If you install Ro's custom keyboard without either of those, you'll BRICK!

+#
+### Loadiine.ovh is down.
+If you want to use these scripts on Friends List, Miiverse or Mii Maker, use this site on your Wii U - https://55xhax.ml/

 # Description
 My pyGecko scripts made for interfacing with the Wii U's Software Keyboard (SWKBD).